Mitra98t/Flavor/nova_script_book/src/implementation/parser.md

 multiple calls of the `expect_token` method.
 This logic will be inserted in its method, let's call it `parse_let()`.
 This is where the problem arises.
-The variables value, for the let definition, can be an expression which is composed of multiple tokens itself.
+The variables value, for the `let` definition, can be an expression which is composed of multiple tokens itself.
-This means that we will probably need a dedicated method to parse expression (`parse_expression()`).
+This means that we will probably need a dedicated method to parse expressions (`parse_expression()`).
 But then again, the expression is a recursive definition (we can have the expression `3+3+3+3+...`, meaning that to parse the operand of an operation we